ethereum-optimism/specs/specs/protocol/revenue-sharing.md

 ### Execution
 Revenue sharing is executed periodically.
-The `RevenueSharer` is respomsible for computing $s$ and sending it to a predetermined address controlled by the Optimism Collective.
+The `RevenueSharer` is responsible for computing $s$ and sending it to a predetermined address controlled by the Optimism Collective.
 At the end of execution, `SequencerFeeVault`, `L1FeeVault` and `BaseFeeVault` and `RevenueSharer` should be completely depleted of ETH.
 This allows the contract to be stateless.

 ```mermaid
    flowchart TD